catzy007/stevia-page/README.md

 ```
 YYYY-MM-DD-post-title-you-want-to-create
 ```
-3. Go to directory you just made and create `index.md`.
+3. Go to directory you just made and create `content.md`.
-4. Fill `index.md` with your content using markdown &/ html format.
+4. Fill `content.md` with your content using markdown &/ html format.
 5. Create `thumbnail.jpg` file with `800 x 600` resolution.
-6. Then open `/posts/index.md` and add directory name `(YYYY-MM-DD-post-title-you-want-to-create)` to posts index.
+6. Then open `/posts/index.md` and add directory name `YYYY-MM-DD-post-title-you-want-to-create` to posts index.
 7. Git add, commit, and push.
 8. If you set CI/CD, your blog will automatically updated.